decaporg/decap-cms/website/site/content/docs/configuration-options.md

 Edit draft | Pushes another commit to the draft branch/pull request Approve and publish draft | Merges pull request and deletes branch

+**NOTE:** Editorial workflow does not work for the Bitbucket backend at this time.

 ## Media and Public Folders